David Saint-Jacques to set Canadian record for longest single spaceflight

 - David Saint-Jacques faces long recovery after return to Earth, doctor says

+The Canadian astronaut was joined by NASA astronaut Anne McClain and Russian cosmonaut Oleg Kononenko aboard a Soyuz capsule that was expected to land Monday night.

 Saint-Jacques' mission began ahead of schedule on Dec.
-3, when he was part of the first crewed Soyuz mission following a rocket mishap that forced a spacecraft carrying two astronauts to abort and make an emergency landing last October.
+3, when he was part of the first crewed Soyuz mission following a rocket mishap last October that forced a spacecraft carrying two astronauts to abort and make an emergency landing.

-The Saint-Lambert, Que., native will set a record for the longest single spaceflight by a Canadian at 204 days.
+The native of Saint-Lambert, Que., will set a record for the longest single spaceflight by a Canadian at 204 days.

+The Soyuz spacecraft carrying the three astronauts undocked from the space station without incident from the orbiting laboratory at 7:25 p.m.
+EDT Monday.

 Saint-Jacques, 49, took part in a six-and-a-half hour spacewalk in April and a "cosmic catch" of SpaceX Dragon cargo using Canadarm2 -- the first time a Canadian astronaut has operated the robotic arm to perform the feat.

-In his final days, Saint-Jacques said he was refamiliarizing himself with the Soyuz craft that has been parked for the duration of their stay and will take them home starting Monday afternoon.
+In his final days, Saint-Jacques said he was refamiliarizing himself with the Soyuz craft that has been parked for the duration of their stay and was to take them home starting Monday afternoon.
 He tweeted over the weekend the craft was in fine form despite being parked for six months.

-The married father of three young children said he's looking forward to seeing his family again.
+The married father of three young children said he was looking forward to seeing his family again.

-Saint-Jacques told reporters last week that he's aware of the physical challenges that await after six months in zero gravity -- that includes blood circulation problems, muscle pains and an elongated spine that will return to normal.
-That could mean trouble walking and moving around for a while.
+Saint-Jacques told reporters he's aware of the physical challenges that await after six months in zero gravity, including blood circulation problems, muscle pains and an elongated spine that will return to normal.
+It could mean trouble walking and moving around for a while.

 Saint-Jacques' recovery is first and foremost on the minds of Canadian Space Agency officials.